Conformal Coating Design Checklist (DfM/DfCC)

 1. Lock down the coating requirement before release

-• Identify coated vs uncoated areas at assembly level: boards, sub-assemblies, mechanical parts, enclosure surfaces.
+- Identify coated vs uncoated areas at assembly level: boards, sub-assemblies, mechanical parts and enclosure surfaces.

-• Ensure all coating requirements are captured in a controlled document (coating spec, drawing notes, or a dedicated DfM/DfCC checklist).
+- Ensure all coating requirements are captured in a controlled document, such as a coating spec, drawing notes or a dedicated DfM/DfCC checklist.

 2. Check keep-outs, maskable features and handling surfaces